 Sometimes we spend money to buy social acceptance.
 We don’t want to appear poor and we don’t want to miss out on the things our friends can afford to do.
 Sometimes we even use debt to make it seem like our lives are far more glamorous than they are.

 If you’re in debt, you already know how deceiving appearances can be.
 A better car or a new pair of jeans often means more debt, not more money.
+Are the big spenders around you perhaps also in debt?

 We are social animals and we want to fit in.
 This is our evolved biology and is unlikely to change.
 However, we can choose communities that reflect our values and avoid communities that make us feel like we have to prove ourselves.